Professorial Chairs:

 Lauren has worked within NHS Transformation for 13 years; she began her career in NHS Commissioning and discovered her passion for Healthy Ageing as Transformation Lead for Frailty in south east Essex.
 Lauren’s previous role as Strategy Manager for the Redevelopment of Whipps Cross involved the successful delivery of interdependent service transformation programmes.
 This included the design of ACHA, which as Programme Management Lead, Lauren developed together with the original applicant team.

-As the ACHA Director, Lauren is responsible for facilitating the knowledge exchange between academic and NHS leaders, promoting the unique opportunity ACHA presents to our local health and care system and supporting the Board and the Chairs to fully realise the potential of ACHA.
+Lauren is the ACHA Director, Lauren is responsible for facilitating the knowledge exchange between academic and NHS leaders, promoting the unique opportunity ACHA presents to our local health and care system and supporting the Board and the Chairs to fully realise the potential of ACHA.

 Dr Mark Rawle